mcproxy/vim-mcproxy_conf_highlighting/README.md

 ## Filetype Detection
 *   It must be a **.conf** file
-*   The file detection script looks for the pattern in the file:
+*   The file detection script searches for this pattern in the current file:

         'pinstance.*==>'

 ## Highlighting Sugar
 Highlighting of meta description in comments with the following pattern: